vipulnaik/diet-exercise-health/best-practices/best-practices-around-medical-appointments.md

   * Choose a day and time so that the risk of weather disruption is minimal.

+  * Book sufficiently in advance that other things can be adjusted in the run-up to the event.
+At least 1 week and ideally about 3 weeks is preferable; beyond 3 weeks there are no significant gains.
+This does conflict a little bit with weather selection, since weather forecasting is usually not great for more than 1 week out

 * IM principle as a post-selection adjustment principle:

   * Take care of on-call overrides and maintenance windows.